-Block 23/24/25 iTC/Public cPP Finalized and Published
+Block 14/15/16 iTC/Public cPP/SD Finalized and Published

-As with previous commenting stages, the iTC makes a completed cPP version available for public review on the CC portal, with a defined deadline for receipt of comments.
-This release of the draft cPP needs to be made at the same time as the release of the draft Supporting Documents (see below).
-The intention is that the draft cPP and the draft Supporting Documents can each be reviewed with reference to the other.
+The iTC makes completed cPP/SD versions available for public review on the CC portal, with a defined deadline for receipt of comments.
+This release of the draft cPP typically is made at the same time as the release of the draft SDs.
+The intention is that the draft cPP and the draft SDs can each be reviewed with reference to the other.

-Although there is no formal approval of the cPP required by the CCDB, comments regarding the consistency of the cPP with the 'Baseline requirements' in [Vision] are important at this stage.
+Although there is no formal approval of the cPP required by the CCDB, comments regarding the consistency of the cPP with the 'Baseline requirements' in [Vision] are important at this Page 19 of 27 stage.